Gray hair is beautiful

 My colorist originally talked me into blending my gray in with highlights and lowlights.
 I kept up with that for a year or so before my oldest son started telling me I was crazy to cover my gray hair.
 He said, “mom, that’s your wizard status.”
 Well, that got me right in the feels and I stopped coloring my hair.
 I’m 49 at the time of this writing and I am still not coloring.

 If you browse social media you’ll find that to go gray means you’ll be in good company.
 I follow several silver sisters on Instagram and I’m in two Facebook groups for women with gray hair.
 It’s so nice to see women embracing their natural hair color.
-Don’t let anyone tell you that you need to color your hair to stay young in your fifties and beyond!

 I’ve talked to so many women about going gray since I stopped coloring my hair many years ago.
 One thing I’ve found is that the most important thing is to wait until YOU are ready.